RISHIKESHAVAN/resources/DataScience/NPTELDSForEngg/Week1/Notes.md

 The _working directory_ can be set via two ways:

 + From console using the command: `setwd("<directorypath>")`
-+ From the GUI: Files tab -> Change to the required dir -> More Options -> Set as working directory.
++ From the GUI: _Files tab -> Change to the required dir -> More Options -> Set as working directory_.

 Running the script commands can be done in the following ways: